 Research methods

 This was a prospective randomized controlled trial.
-Total 102 patients aged 18-75 years who were scheduled to undergo laparoscopic abdominal surgery with general anesthesia were randomly assigned to three groups, the Supreme LMA group (group 1), the Guardian LMA group (group 2) and the I -gel LMA group (group 3).
-The main indicator was the overlap index of IJV and common carotid artery (CCA) at the high, middle and low points before and after the placement of the LMA.
-The second indicators were the proportion of the ultrasound simulated needle cross the IJV and CCA, the cross-sectional area and blood flow velocity of the IJV before and after the placement of the LMA at the middle point.
+A total of 102 patients aged 18-75 years who were scheduled to undergo laparoscopic abdominal surgery with general anesthesia were randomly assigned to three groups: the Supreme LMA group (group 1), the Guardian LMA group (group 2), and the I -gel LMA group (group 3).
+The main indicator was the OI of IJV and CCA at the high, middle and low points before and after the placement of the LMA.
+The second indicators were the proportion of the ultrasound-simulated needle cross the IJV and CCA, the cross-sectional area and blood flow velocity of the IJV before and after the placement of the LMA at the middle point.

 Research results

-The overlap index increased significantly after placement of the LMA in the three groups at the three points (P < 0.01) except group 2 at the low point.
-In group 2 and group 3, the overlap index was lower than that in group 1 after LMA insertion at the high point (P < 0.0167).
-At the middle point, after LMA inserted, the proportion of the simulated needle cross the IJV significantly decreased in all the three groups (P < 0.05), and the proportion in group 2 was higher than that in group 3 (P < 0.0167).
+The OI increased significantly after placement of the LMA in the three groups at the three points (P < 0.01) except group 2 at the low point.
+In group 2 and group 3, the OI was lower than that in group 1 after LMA insertion at the high point (P < 0.0167).
+At the middle point, after LMA insertion, the proportion of the simulated needle cross the IJV significantly decreased in all the three groups (P < 0.05), and the proportion in group 2 was higher than that in group 3 (P < 0.0167).
 The proportion of the simulated needle cross the CCA or both the IJV and CCA significantly increased in group 1 and group 2 (P < 0.05), which increased with no statistical significance in group 3.
 After the LMA insertion, the cross-sectional area of the IJV significantly increased, while the blood flow velocity significantly decreased (P < 0.01).
 There was no significant difference between the three groups.

 Research conclusions

-The placement of Supreme, Guardian and I-gel LMA can increase overlap index, reduce the success rate of IJV puncture, increase the incidence of arterial puncture, and cause congestion of IJV.
+The placement of Supreme, Guardian and I-gel LMA can increase OI, reduce the success rate of IJV puncture, increase the incidence of arterial puncture, and cause congestion of IJV.
 Type of LMA did not influence the difficulty of IJV puncture.
 Therefore when LMA is used, ultrasound is recommended to guide the IJV puncture.

 Research perspectives

-With the popularity of LMA in management of clinical anesthesia, we should pay more attention to the influence of the LMA on the position and blood flow of the IJV.
-The best type and the proper pressure of the cuff of the LMA which cause minor influence to the position and blood flow of the IJV should be the subject of further investigations.
+With the popularity of LMA for the management of clinical anesthesia, we should pay more attention to the influence of the LMA on the position and blood flow of the IJV.
+The best type and proper pressure of the cuff of the LMA, which cause minor effects on the position and blood flow of the IJV, should be the subject of further investigations.

 REFERENCES